larsblatny/matter/README.md

 ## Limitations

-* Optimized for dense (not sparse) topologies.
-On sparse topologies, the simulations can be rather slow.
-This follows from the chosen grid data format, which may be replaced in the future.
-However, the current choice keeps the code simple and organized.

 * Supports only single-materials, however, one can easily extend this to multi-material problems.
 E.g., one can create particle quantities for the relevant material parameters (see `data_structures.hpp`) which can then be used in the material models (see, e.g., `plasticity.cpp`)

 ## Troubleshooting